 You can sort the display by clicking on a column head.
-For example, to sort the display by alert priority in ascending order of importance (from informative to warning), click on the Priority header.
+For example, to sort the display by priority in ascending order of importance (from informative to warning), click on the Priority header.
 To resort in descending order (from warning to informative), click the Priority header again.

 By default, 25 messages are displayed on the page.
 To display a different amount, select a different number at the top center of the table.
 To jump to a specific page, click the page number.
-For example, Figure 2-3 shows that 10 items will be shown per page, that the alerts are sorted according to those that have appeared most often.
-The host avalanche alert has occurred 112 times and is a critical message that requires action, where as the Susefirewall2 alert has occurred 17 times and is a warning that might require action.
-None of the message on this page have been acknowledged.
+Figure 2-5 shows an example.

-Figure 2-3 Alerts Page
+Figure 2-5 Messages Page

-After a period of time, alerts are archived and will not be redisplayed.
-Acknowledged alerts are archived after 2 days and unacknowledged alerts are archived after 7 days.
-The /var/lib/ssmc/alerts/archive file contains all the archived alert messages.
+After a period of time, messages are archived and will not be redisplayed.
+Acknowledged messages are archived after 2 days and unacknowledged messages are archived after 7 days.